lsst-dm/dm_dev_guide/services/lsst-condor.rst

 - ``lsst-condordac-sub01.ncsa.illinois.edu``

-In the near future it will also be possible to submit standalone jobs from the :doc:`lsst-login <lsst-login>` nodes.
-(Please do not run workflows outside of HTCondor on the ``lsst-login`` nodes; e.g., do not run Dask workflows on the login nodes.)

 The ``HTCondor DAC Cluster`` also has a number of dedicated compute (startd) nodes configured with partitionable slots.
 Commands such as those described below in :ref:`condor-status` can be used to view the resources available in the cluster.

 The nodes in the cluster utilize the General Parallel File System (GPFS) to provide shared storage across all of the nodes.
 Please see :doc:`Storage Resources <storage>` for more information.